geoschem/GCClassic/docs/source/gcc-guide/01-startup/hardware.rst

 ===================

-If you plan to run GEOS-Chem on a local computer system, please make sure that your system has sufficient memory and :ref:`disk-space`:
+If you plan to run GEOS-Chem on a local computer system, please make sure that your system has sufficient memory and :ref:`req-hard-disk`:

 .. _req-hard-mem-limits: